Shakespeare's Globe Guided Tour & A Midsummer Night’s Dream Afternoon Tea with Prosecco

 - Guided tours are in English, however free information sheets are available in French, German, Italian, Spanish, Russian, Simplified Chinese, Japanese

-- You can take photographs throughout the exhibition and tour, except during rehearsals or special events
+- You can take photographs throughout and tour, except during rehearsals or special events

 - Your tour guide will advise you about photography.
 Please do not video the tour